 As abolitionists, we believe that no government possesses the rightful authority to legalize child sacrifice.
-The moment Supreme Court Justice Harry Blackmun delivered the majority decision in Roe v Wade, the decision was legally null and void and should’ve been treated as such.
-By complying with the Supreme Court’s order to allow mass murder for 46 years, the states have made themselves complicit in the shedding of innocent blood.
+The moment Supreme Court Justice Harry Blackmun delivered the majority decision in Roe v.
+Wade, the decision was legally null and void and should have been treated as such.
+By complying with the Supreme Court’s order to allow mass murder for 49 years, the states made themselves complicit in the murder of more than 65 million human beings.

 Nullification relates to a dispute of authority: Who is legally authorized to do what, and what is the standard in legal conflict?
-Through decades of propaganda, many have come to believe that the Supreme Court is the standard in any legal conflict – that its authority is ultimate and unassailable.
+Through decades of propaganda, many have come to believe that the federal government, and the Supreme Court especially, is the standard in any legal conflict – that its authority is ultimate and unassailable.

 Another example is Scott Klusendorf’s assertion at a Christian conference that we can’t abolish abortion because “the federal courts have already decided in Roe vs. Wade, the Casey decision, and others, that no unborn children have the right to life.
 They’ve already dictated that from on high.”
 Klusendorf’s claim isn’t as blatantly idolatrous as Pojman’s but is along the same lines.

 This idolatry is rampant among pro-life leadership.
-It’s why not one prominent pro-life organization has supported the efforts to abolish abortion in places like Oklahoma, Idaho, and Texas.
-They think returning every few years to grovel for the Supreme Court’s permission to do what’s right is the appropriate way to fight the arbitrary federal legalization of murder.
-All the while, God’s word, not to mention the US Constitution, not only provide us the right to ignore Roe but command us to.
+It’s why not one prominent pro-life organization ever supported the bills to abolish abortion in places like Oklahoma, Idaho, and Texas.
+They thought returning every few years to grovel for the Supreme Court’s permission to do what’s right was the appropriate way to fight the arbitrary federal legalization of murder.
+All the while, God’s word, not to mention the US Constitution, not only provide us the right to ignore evil diktats like Roe but command us to.

 The Bible tells us to “rescue those being led to slaughter” (Prv 24:10), “bring justice to the fatherless” (Is 1:15), and love our neighbors as ourselves (Matt 22:39).
-You can do these things or you can submit to Supreme Court opinions stating that murdering certain humans should be legal, but you cannot do both.
+You can do these things or you can submit to decrees that murdering certain humans should be legal, but you cannot do both.

 Thomas Jefferson directly addressed the issue of whether the Supreme Court’s opinion is ultimate on Constitutional matters in an 1820 letter to Charles Jarvis: